Skip to Content

 Can you reheat hard-boiled eggs?

-You can’t reheat them in the microwave because eggs reheated in the microwave tend to explode while reheating or even after.
+You can’t reheat them in the microwave because hard-cooked eggs reheated in the microwave tend to explode while reheating or even after.

 You surely don’t want to deal with that mess!
 The best and easiest way to reheat eggs is by allowing them to bathe in hot water.